MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Sections highlighted are parts related to continuous integration - continuous delivery (CI/CD)." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png":::

 > [!NOTE]
-> If you're running the commands in this tutorial in a GitBash shell on a Windows computer, enter the following command before proceeding:
+> If you're running the commands in this tutorial in a Git Bash shell on a Windows computer, enter the following command before proceeding:
 >
 > ```bash
 > export MSYS_NO_PATHCONV=1